SERIOUS INFECTIONS AND MALIGNANCIES

 - Autoimmune reactions, including:

-- Injection site reactions such as redness, swelling, itching, or pain.
+- Injection site reactions such as redness, itching, pain, swelling, bleeding or bruising.
 These symptoms usually go away within 3 to 5 days.
 If you have pain, redness, or swelling around the injection site that does not go away or gets worse, call your healthcare provider.

 - Upper respiratory infections (sinus infections).

-These are not all the side effects with Eticovo.
+These are not all the side effects with ERELZI.
 Tell your healthcare provider about any side effect that bothers you or does not go away.

-- Store Eticovo in the original carton to protect from light or physical damage.
+- Store ERELZI in the original carton to protect from light or physical damage.

-- Once Eticovo has reached room temperature, do not put it back in the refrigerator.
+- Once ERELZI has reached room temperature, do not put it back in the refrigerator.

-- Throw away Eticovo that has been stored at room temperature after 2 weeks (14 days).
+- Throw away ERELZI that has been stored at room temperature after 28 days.

-- Do not store Eticovo in extreme heat or cold such as in your vehicle’s glove box or trunk.
+- Do not store ERELZI in extreme heat or cold such as in your vehicle’s glove box or trunk.

 - Do not freeze.